 The mystical City of Spires also happens to be the City of YUM.
-This year the 13th annual Prague Food Festival will once again gather the very best Czech chefs and food purveyors on the lawn and under the trees of the Royal Gardens at Prague Castle!
+This year the annual Prague Food Festival will once again gather the very best Czech chefs and food purveyors on the lawn and under the trees of the Royal Gardens at Prague Castle!
 The beautiful setting alone is worth the outing, but now you can sample some of the exceptional culinary marvels the country has to offer while you’re at it.

 The annual Copenhagen Cooking & Food Festival is an extremely tasty physical manifestation of hygge, the Danish lifestyle philosophy that promotes all things beautiful and delicious.
-The festival promotes Denmark as a global food destination, and is doing a superb job of it – with 100+ events over the course of 10 days at the end of August, there truly is something for every palate, from cosy dinners with Danish chefs to enormous food events with thousands of diners.
+The festival promotes Denmark as a global food destination, and is doing a superb job of it – with 100+ events over the course of ten days at the end of August, there truly is something for every palate, from cosy dinners with Danish chefs to enormous food events with thousands of diners.

 Presented by renowned Italian events agency Pitti Immagine (Pitti Taste), the annual Taste Florence Food Festival is one of the most anticipated events on the country’s gastronomic calendar, and that’s saying a lot – Italy LOVES to eat!
-If you yearn for a food festival that is stylish to the core, Taste Florence is it; everything is curated in inimitable Italian style, bringing together the country’s foremost food magicians and style gurus together under one banner to show off their wares and delight festival goers with their flair for all things foodie.
+If you yearn for a food festival that is stylish to the core, Taste Florence is it; everything is curated in inimitable Italian style, bringing together the country’s foremost food magicians and style gurus together under one banner to show off their wares and delight festival-goers with their flair for all things foodie.
 If you can’t make the festival, it’s good to know there are year-round food & wine tours offered by Taste Florence.

 One of the best-loved food festivals throughout the United Kingdom, the Foodies Festival takes place in no less than ten cities throughout the course of the year.
-These much-anticipated gastronomic events constitute a highlight on the national culinary calendar, and with good reason – it brings together the region’s finest and most inventive chefs and cooking show winners to delight with their creations and provide festival goers the opportunity to get their hands dirty.
+These much-anticipated gastronomic events constitute a highlight on the national culinary calendar, and with good reason – it brings together the region’s finest and most inventive chefs and cooking show winners to delight with their creations and provide festival-goers with the opportunity to get their hands dirty.
 There’s also a ‘Feast on the Street’ with food from around the globe, champagne-, wine-, beer- and cocktail masterclasses, an artisan food market and lots of live music – everything you need for a delicious day out.
 The festival is also hosted in destinations like Cambridge (June), Oxford (August) and in Edinburgh over the Christmas season (November).